Estuarine Bays

 Objectives

-This Adventure will explore the role salt marshes play in the ecology of St. Andrew’s or Choctawhatchee Bays.
+This adventure will explore the role estuaries play in the ecology of the marine environment.
 We will learn about the animals and physical environment that live in this transition between fresh and salt water.
 Aged-based activities will cover seine netting and dip netting, water quality sampling, exploration and identification, microscopic exploration of plankton, cryptic creature identification, studies of blue crabs, and other fun learning adventures.

 Walton and Bay Counties front the Gulf of Mexico and these estuaries house a myriad of habitats such as salt marshes, oyster reefs/hard bottom communities, seagrass beds, and soft bottom communities.